 - This could be the reason dinosaurs in the first two Jurassic Park movies appear to be bullet-proof.
 (Though granted, we puny humans rarely get a chance to even try shooting.)
 They don't seem to be completely invincible.
 After all, the hunters in the second film are able to catch them in large numbers, and the movie acts as though the head hunter's elephant gun would have worked had the environmental terrorist not stolen his ammo.
 Also, there's the instant death coral poison gun that got tangled in some cargo netting.

-- One of the (many) common complaints against Michael Bay's second Transformers movie is the presence of human soldiers with rifles during the battle scenes.
+- One of the (many) common complaints against Michael Bay's second film is the presence of human soldiers with rifles during the battle.
 It seems that they're only there because Bay wants to see their bodies pinwheel through the air from explosions.
 Never mind that we see Megatron himself driven back by concentrated fire from the fleshlings.

 - By the third film, they have learned to take down Cybertronians with assault rifles.
 Granted, those rifles are firing armor-piercing rounds, but they are shown to be training in tactics specifically designed against large robotic opponents, such as dropping from above and going for the eyes, and blowing their feet up with specialized explosives (size means less when you're flat on the ground).
 They still drop like flies, especially when the Decepticons bring out the disintegrator guns, but are able to take down a number of enemy 'bots including Shockwave.

 - In Cloverfield, Word of God tells us that the traditionally unstoppable monster was killed by the "Hammerdown Protocol", but many fans and the credit sequence seem to disagree.

 - Every Godzilla movie ever.
 (In the original, the "Oxygen Destroyer" kills Godzilla.
 Still, it's not a conventional weapon, but a 'superscience' type.
 The SuperX in much later films has some effect.)